 Christine Blasey Ford, a professor at Palo Alto University, told the Washington Post in an interview published on Sunday that a “stumbling drunk” Kavanaugh pinned her to a bed and groped her as his friend watched at a house in suburban Maryland sometime in the early 1980s.
 They were high school students at the time.

-When she tried to scream, Kavanaugh put his hand over her mouth, she told the newspaper.
+Ford told the newspaper that Kavanaugh put his hand over her mouth when she tried to scream.
 “I thought he might inadvertently kill me,” said Ford, who is now a 51-year-old research psychologist.
 “He was trying to attack me and remove my clothing.”
 She added that she eventually escaped, locked herself in a bathroom for sometime and then fled the house.

 Kavanaugh denied the allegations when they initially surfaced anonymously after Ford detailed them in a letter to her local Congresswoman and then to California Senator Diane Feinstein.
 “I categorically and unequivocally deny this allegation, I did not do this back in high school or at any time,” Kavanaugh said.